Mass and angular momentum of black holes in 3D gravity theories with first order formalism

 2cm

 1cm

 \centerline{\bf Abstract} We apply the Wald formalism to obtain masses and angular momenta of black holes in three dimensional gravity theories using the first order formalism.
-Wald formalism suggests mass and angular momentum of a black hole as an integration of some charge variation form at its boundary.
+Wald formalism suggests that the entropy of a black hole can be defined by an integration of a conserved charge on the bifurcation horizon, and mass and angular momentum of a black hole as an integration of some charge variation form at spatial infinity.
 The action of three dimensional gravity theories can be represented by a form including some auxiliary fields.
 As well-known examples we have calculated masses and angular momenta of some black holes in topologically massive gravity and new massive gravity theories using the first order formalism.
 We have also calculated mass and angular momentum of BTZ black hole and new type black hole in minimal massive gravity theory with the action represented by the first order formalism.
 We have also calculated the entropy and central charges of new type black hole.
 According to $AdS/CFT$ correspondence we suggest that the left and right moving temperatures should be equal to the Hawking temperature in the case of new type black hole in minimal massive gravity.

 {\arabic{footnote}}

 {\arabic{section}.\arabic{equation}}